UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 *Table 1.
 FID score of generated paintings by each model.*

 Interestingly, the FID score of the generated paintings by Stable Diffusion was a bit higher than the FID score of the generated paintings by CycleGAN.
 This may cause by loss of the geometric information when converting the image to text then to image.
+As expected, after fine-tuning, the FID score of standard diffusion decreased.

 Code for calculating FID score: